jadecobra/python_tdd_exercises/source/functions/index.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

-There is a problem with using positional arguments, the inputs must always be given in the right order.
-This means the :ref:`function<what is a function?>` does something different when it gets input out of order.
+There is a problem with using positional arguments - the inputs must always be given in the right order.
+What if I forget the order the :ref:`function<what is a function?>` expects the inputs?
+What if I  does something different when it gets input out of order.

 I can use `Keyword Arguments`_ to make sure it does what I want even when I send input out of order.